 At UPSTATE AMC, our ability to effectively diagnose and treat your pet results from talented veterinarians working with the best possible medical technology.

-Dr. Joy Lucas & Dr. Scott Cherry work together to discuss difficult cases.
+Dr. Joy Lucas, Dr. James Desir and Dr. Amy Bergin work together to discuss difficult cases.
 Both of our doctors have had post-doctorate training in various fields within internal medicine.

 Each pet’s problem is evaluated individually and thoroughly.